Webinar series: Strategies for useful, trusted election coverage

 1. Reach beyond political junkies: Election coverage for news avoiders

 1–2 p.m.
 EST, Thursday, Aug.
 15. News coverage (especially election coverage) often feels like it’s made for political insiders and those who are already paying close attention.
 That makes it hard for other people to plug in, and it can leave them feeling less engaged in the topic and less likely to tune in again.
 That’s bad for news outlets, and it’s also bad for civic engagement.
 We’ll share ideas and strategies for how journalists can make the news feel more accessible and inviting to people who aren’t political junkies.
-This webinar has passed.
+This session has passed.
 Watch the replay here.

 2. Depolarize the news: Avoiding common pitfalls that make coverage feel biased

 1–2 p.m.
 EST, Thursday, Aug.
 29. Too often, coverage amplifies extreme views and ignores more nuanced ones, reinforcing the idea that people are split into political camps and an “us versus them” mindset.
 This causes news consumers to lose trust in the news — and to assume journalists have picked sides themselves.
 In this training, we’ll talk about how journalists can avoid common pitfalls that often can send signals of bias and alienate people from news coverage.
-This webinar has passed.
+This session has passed.
 Watch the replay here.

 3. Bring your receipts: Explaining your reporting process